gabaozin/whatsmsg/README.md

 You can also test results of specific numbers or names on web whatsapp search box manually beforehand.

+The code is written in Python 3.8 and the required modules to install are: openpyxl selenium
+Chromedriver

-I hope this can be helpful to you.
+I hope this will be helpful to you.